laurencleek/thesis_replication/README.md

 The project consists of 3 empirical chapters:

 ## Chapter 2
-This chapter is currently under review and will upon publication be made available.
+This chapter is accepted for publication at the European Journal of Political Economy.

 ### Overview
 This repository contains replication code for "_How Central Bank Independence Shapes Monetary Policy Communication: A Large Language Model Application_".